colonramoslab/NeuroSCAN/README.md

 ### Setup

-Copy the .env.example file to .env and update the values as needed.
+Copy the .env.example file to .env (`cp .env.example .env`) and update the values as needed.
 The .env file is used to configure the database connection and other environment variables.
 Make sure you have a PostgreSQL database running and the connection details are correctly set in the `.env` file.
 The project uses [Goose](https://github.com/pressly/goose) for database migrations, so you can run `goose up` to apply the migrations to your database.

 To run the backend, you need to have at least Go 1.24.3 installed on your machine.
 You can download it from [the official Go website](https://go.dev/dl/).
 You can confirm your Go version by running `go version` in the terminal.